CrystallizeAPI/crystallize-nextjs-boilerplate/README.md

 ## ./lib

-Library code to enable GraphQL and REST API communication
+Library code to enable GraphQL and REST API communication, as well as prop type definitions

 # Deploy